 The Society comprises a number of Member Networks which exist to help our members further their professional and scientific interests.

-To access our BPS Member Online Resources please click here.
+To access our BPS Member Online Resources visit the online resources page.

-If you are not a BPS member, but would like to join one or more of our Member Networks, please visit bps.org.uk/join-us for information about how to join the Society and access a great range of benefits.
+If you are not a BPS member, but would like to join one or more of our Member Networks, please visit bps.org.uk/join for information about how to join the Society.

 For more information on our Branches, Divisions, Sections, and Groups, please consult the relevant tab below.